nickramos12/cyber-journey/alexandria/networking-fundamentals.md

 > [!IMPORTANT]
 > The OSI & TCP/IP Model are two sides of the same coin.
-The OSI Model was (and is) the original detailed description of *how* data moves across the network, while the TCP/IP Model is a simplified version of the OSI.
+I like to view the OSI Model as the *theory* of how the internet works, while the TCP/IP Model is how the internet actually works.

 ### The OSI Model In Detail